-IMPORTANT: If your pet’s rabies vaccination expires BEFORE NOVEMBER 1, 2015, IT MUST BE REPEATED in order for you to renew its license.
-STATE LAW PROHIBITS THE ISSUANCE OF A LICENSE IF THE RABIES IMMUNIZATION EXPIRES BEFORE NOVEMBER 1, 2015.
+IMPORTANT: If your pet’s rabies vaccination expires BEFORE NOVEMBER 1, 2018, IT MUST BE REPEATED in order for you to renew its license.
+STATE LAW PROHIBITS THE ISSUANCE OF A LICENSE IF THE RABIES IMMUNIZATION EXPIRES BEFORE NOVEMBER 1, 2018.
 In order to accommodate those who fall into this category, the Borough allows for a 2-month grace period (until March 31) to have your pet immunized.
-Also, the North Arlington Health Department has scheduled its RABIES CLINIC for Thursday, January 22, 2015, from 6:30 pm to 8:00 pm at the Legion Place Firehouse.
+Also, the North Arlington Health Department has scheduled its RABIES CLINIC for January 25, 2018, from 7:00 pm to 8:00 pm at the Legion Place Firehouse.
 Please be aware that the rabies clinic is a State program, which permits you to have your pet immunized at any municipal rabies clinic regardless of residency.
-Another option for a free vaccine is the Bergen County Animal Shelter (201-229-4600); proof of Bergen County residency is required.
+Another option for a free vaccine is the Bergen County Animal Shelter (201-229-4616); proof of Bergen County residency is required.

-A late fee of $25 per household will be enforced for those who have not complied by March 31, 2015, followed by summons after April 30, 2015.
+A late fee of $25 per household will be enforced for those who have not complied by March 31, 2018, followed by summons after April 30, 2018.

 |**IF YOU NO LONGER HAVE YOUR PET, PLEASE CONTACT THE HEALTH DEPARTMENT**|

 Checks may be made payable to the North Arlington Health Department located at 10 Beaver Ave., North Arlington, NJ 07031.
 Hours of operation are 8:00 am to 4:00 pm Monday through Friday.
 Those paying by cash are asked to bring the EXACT AMOUNT.
-If you have any questions, please do not hesitate to call our office at 201-955-5695.
+If you have any questions, please do not hesitate to call our office at 201-991-6060

-Animals that are not at high risk for Rabies are: hamsters, squirrels, guinea pigs, chipmunks, rats, mice and gerbils.
+Animals that are not at high risk for Rabies are hamsters, squirrels, guinea pigs, chipmunks, rats, mice, and gerbils.
 Stray cats are particularly vulnerable to contracting the Rabies virus through contact with wildlife.
 Any sighting of stray animals should be reported to the local health or police department in order for an animal control officer to investigate.
 In addition, the public should refrain from feeding or handling stray animals.
 Symptoms of possible rabies infection in an animal would be: aggressive or unusual behavior, foaming at the mouth, lack of coordination, lethargy or seizures.Pet owners are advised to notify the local health department or police if their dog or cat has been bitten or attacked by another animal.
 Persons who have been bitten should notify the local health department or police of the incident as soon as possible.Preventative steps to protect your pet from Rabies include timely vaccination, licensing, and keeping the pet leashed or from running loose.